Nick Kyrgios: 2021: Tournament withdrawals, knee injury

+2022: Grand Slam success and return to top 20

-Kyrgios withdrew from the Melbourne Summer Set ATP 250 tournament after feeling run down for four days due to asthma.
-On January 10, he tested positive for COVID-19 and had also to withdraw from the Sydney Tennis Classic.
+Kyrgios withdrew from Melbourne due to asthma.
+On January 10, he tested positive for COVID-19 and also had to withdraw from the Sydney Tennis Classic.
 As a result, he dropped to No. 114 on the ATP rankings, the first time he had been out of the top 100 since June 2014.

 At the 2022 Australian Open, he won his first round match in straight sets against qualifier Liam Broady.
 He was subsequently defeated in the second round by top seed Daniil Medvedev over four sets.
 In doubles, Kyrgios partnered with Thanasi Kokkinakis to defeat the world No. 1 doubles team, Nikola Mektić and Mate Pavić, en route to the quarter-finals.
 Following their success in the quarter-finals and semi-finals, this set up the first all-Australian doubles final (since 1980) against Matthew Ebden and Max Purcell.
 Kyrgios and Kokkinakis won in straight sets, becoming the first all-Australian men's doubles champions (at the Australian Open) since The Woodies in 1997.
 Moreover, Kyrgios and Kokkinakis are the first wildcard pairing in the Open era to win the Australian Open men's doubles title.
 As a result, Kyrgios moved to the top 40 in the doubles rankings on 31 January 2022, rising 219 spots.

 Kyrgios next received a wildcard into the main draw at Indian Wells, California.
 He beat Sebastián Báez and Federico Delbonis, in straight sets, to get to the third round; where he then beat world No. 8 Casper Ruud.
 He received a walkover in the fourth round following the withdrawal of Jannik Sinner, but then lost in 3 sets to Rafael Nadal in the quarterfinals.
-He had less success in doubles (partnered Kokkinakis), as the pair lost in the second round to eventual champions John Isner and Jack Sock.
+He had less success in doubles, as he and Thanasi Kokkinakis lost in the second round to eventual champions John Isner and Jack Sock.

 In Miami, he advanced to the fourth round, but was beaten in straight sets by Jannik Sinner.
-In doubles, Kyrgios and Kokkinakis finished up in the semifinals, again losing to the eventual champions Isner and Hubert Hurkacz.
+In doubles, Kyrgios and Thanasi Kokkinakis finished up in the semifinals, again losing to the eventual champions Isner and Hubert Hurkacz.
 Kyrgios then reached the semifinals in Houston, his sole clay court event of the year, losing to Reilly Opelka in the semifinals.
 In Stuttgart, his first grass tournament of the year, Kyrgios reached the semi-finals where he lost to Andy Murray.
 In Halle, Kyrgios beat second seed and world No. 6 Stefanos Tsitsipas and sixth seed Pablo Carreno Busta on his way to his third tour-level semifinal of 2022, before losing to Hubert Hurkacz.